golang/example/gotypes/go-types.md

-All numeric `Value`s, whether integer or floating-point, signed or unsigned, or real or complex, are represented more precisely than the ordinary Go types like `int64` and `float64`.
+All numeric `Value`s, whether integer or floating-point, signed or unsigned, or real or complex, are represented more precisely than ordinary Go types like `int64` and `float64`.
 Internally, the `go/constant` package uses multi-precision data types like `Int`, `Rat`, and `Float` from the `math/big` package so that